Panos90/macron/MARKETING_MIX.md

 The company must evolve its marketing mix to address digital transformation and changing customer expectations while preserving the core strengths that differentiate it from global competitors.
 Success requires careful balance between niche focus and selective expansion.

 ---

-*This analysis is based on publicly available information including company communications, industry reports, and market observations.
-It represents an independent assessment of Macron's marketing strategy as of November 2024.*